Why Does 1080p Looks Bad on a 1440p Monitor?

 • 1440p monitors have 77.78% more pixels than 1080p monitors, which means that when displaying 1080p content, the scaler has to upscale the image to fill the larger screen.

-• The pixels on a 1080p monitor are more significant and therefore cannot deliver the same level of detail and sharpness as a 1440p monitor.
+• The pixels on a 1080p monitor are more significant, so they cannot deliver the same level of detail and sharpness as a 1440p monitor.

 • 1080p monitors typically have a lower refresh rate than 1440p monitors, which can lead to motion blur and other visual inconsistencies when displaying fast-moving content.